The 3 AM Spreadsheet: My 90-Day Honest Review of ProstaVive and Why I Still Prefer Protoflow

 View FlowForce Max Details

 However, for my long-term 'maintenance schedule,' I’m switching back to Protoflow.
 The data shows it gives me that extra 0.4 reduction in nightly trips (1.4 vs 1.8), and in the world of 3 AM wake-ups, that half-a-trip is the difference between feeling like a functioning human at work and feeling like a legacy system running on 2% battery.
+That extra half-hour of REM sleep is worth the price of admission alone.

 Whatever you choose, don't do what I did and wait two years to start tracking.
 Get a notebook—or a spreadsheet if you want your spouse to mock you—and start paying attention to the patterns.
 Your sleep is worth the data entry.
 And seriously, talk to your doctor.
 Even a well-managed spreadsheet isn't a replacement for a professional check-up.
+If you're ready to stop the 3 AM wanderings, I'd suggest starting with Protoflow for the best overall results, or ProstaVive if you prefer the liquid approach.
+Your future, well-rested self will thank you.